 With the first written records of the estate dating back to 749AD, Highclere Castle is steeped in history.
 And it’s this history which is incorporated into the gin – Juniper which has grown wild on the estate since the Roman era; lavender from the Monks’ Garden, planted 1,000 years ago; oranges from the Victorian orangery.

 Located in Hampshire, some 60 miles west of London, Highclere Castle has been renowned for its lavish parties, welcoming royalty, politicians and celebrities alike.
 And gin has been central to these for many years.
 Recovered from the family archives within the castle were cocktail recipes from the early 1900s.
 And within it was the Highclere Style, a gin and tonic, which forms the perfect serve of their gin today.

-Given the prestige of the location it’s named after, Highclere Castle Gin is in the premium price-point category.
-Expect to pay around the £40 mark.
-The gin itself isn’t made on the grounds, but at the highly respected contract producer, Langley, based in the West Midlands.
+Given the prestige of the location it’s named after, Highclere Castle Gin is in the premium price-point category and you can expect to pay around the £40 mark.
+With its royal blue/purple bottle, depending on the light, the packaging reflects the status and ‘regal’ feel which Highclere Castle Gin aims to encapsulate.

 Highclere Castle recipe took over a year to develop, with 25 iterations before deciding on the final mix.
 The gin uses a blend of 11 botanicals, many of which are found in the castle estate.
 Notable botanicals include:

 - juniper which has grown wild on the estate since Roman times

 - lavender from the Highclere gardens which was first planted by the Bishops of Winchester in the ninth century

 - lime flower from the tall trees on the estate which extend for some half a mile